Nonzzo/VPC-Hardening/README.md

 - An existing AWS EC2 key pair (for Bastion access)
 - Your public IP address for SSH access (for Bastion access)
 - For SSM: Attach the necessary IAM permissions to your user/role and install [Session Manager Plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)
+- (Recommended) Add a `versions.tf` to pin provider versions for reproducibility

 ### Configuration

-All variables are set in [`terraform/variables.tf`](terraform/variables.tf).
-You can edit defaults there or override with CLI/environment variables.
+All variables are set in the respective `variables.tf` files.
+You can edit defaults or override with CLI/environment variables.

 Example:
 ```hcl